How Can I Enhance the Impact of Feedback in Online Classes?

 Find out how different feedback strategies can grab students’ attention in How Can I Enhance the Impact of Feedback in Online Classes?

-This Magna 20-Minute Mentor program is led by B. Jean Mandernach, Ph.D., director of the Center for Innovation in Research and Teaching at Grand Canyon University, you’ll learn specific techniques to help you make online feedback a two-way street.
+In this Magna 20-Minute Mentor program you’ll learn specific techniques to help you make online feedback a two-way street.

 She shares a more holistic approach to help you upgrade your online feedback, making it more specific, timely, and effective—in less time than you might spend grading one paper.